feldera/feldera/docs/sql/materialized.md

 ## Using materialized tables and views

-You can explore contents of materialized tables and views by issuing ad-hoc queries.
-Unlike our incremental view maintenance engine, ad-hoc queries are evaluated against the latest available snapshot of pipeline's tables' and views' data.
+You can explore the contents of materialized tables and views by issuing ad-hoc queries.
+Unlike the SQL programs that define a pipeline and are evaluated incrementally, ad-hoc queries are evaluated against the current snapshot of pipeline's tables and views.
 Ad-hoc queries can be executed both when the pipeline is running or paused.

 ### Feldera Web Console

-You can issue ad-hoc queries by opening the Ad-hoc query tab of a pipeline and type up the SQL SELECT query in the input text field.
-To submit a query, press `Enter` or Play <icon icon="bx:play" /> icon next to a query.
+You can issue ad-hoc queries by opening the "Ad-hoc query" tab of the pipeline and typing a SQL SELECT query in the input text field.
+To submit the query, press `Enter` or the Play <icon icon="bx:play" /> button next to the query.
 To start a new line, press `Shift + Enter`.
-After successful execution of the query you will see the table containing the results.
+After successful execution of the query you will see a table containing the results.
+You can abort a long-running query by pressing the Stop <icon icon="bx:play" /> button or pressing Ctrl + C

 ![Browsing a materialized view in the Web Console](materialized-1.png)